CarlosP24/carlosP24.github.io/_pages/about.md

 ## Highlights

-Our latest preprint *Absence of Majorana oscillations in full-shell hybrid nanowires* is out at the [arXiv](https://arxiv.org/abs/2407.06330).
+Our latest paper *Absence of Majorana oscillations in full-shell hybrid nanowires* is available in [PRB](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.110.115417).
 Check out why we should not expect to measure the smoking gun of topological superconductivity in full-shell wires.

 A little summary, in this [X thread](https://x.com/cPaya_phys/status/1810978403425673437).